Cade Cunningham NBA Preview vs. the Nets

 Cade Cunningham Insights vs. the Nets

+- He's taken 5.7 threes per game, or 19.2% of his team's shots from beyond the arc this season.

-- Cunningham's opponents, the Nets, have a middling offensive tempo, ranking 19th in the NBA with 101.1 possessions per game, while his Pistons rank 10th in possessions per game with 103.2.
+- Cunningham's opponents, the Nets, have a neutral offensive tempo, averaging 101.2 possessions per game, while his Pistons average 103.1 per game, which ranks 11th among NBA teams.

-- The Nets are the 19th-best defensive squad in the NBA, giving up 115.5 points per game.
+- The Nets are the 19th-best defensive team in the league, allowing 115.5 points per contest.

-- On the glass, the Nets have allowed 44.5 rebounds per contest, which puts them 21st in the league.
+- Allowing 44.2 rebounds per contest, the Nets are the 21st-ranked squad in the league.

-- The Nets are the 13th-ranked team in the league, giving up 25.9 assists per game.
+- In terms of assists, the Nets are 12th in the league, giving up 25.9 per contest.

-- Looking at 3-pointers, the Nets are ranked 20th in the league, allowing 13.6 makes per contest.
+- In terms of 3-pointers, the Nets are ranked 22nd in the league, giving up 13.7 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!